 This challenge raised US$25,206 to purchase chickens and a coop, solar panel to heat hot water, furniture for the dining room and bedrooms and a CCTV security system.

 This challenge raised US$29,700 to purchase additional insulation & to erect a boundary wall for newly acquired land.

 2016 Bhutan Challenge

 This challenge raised US$36,522 to insulate the Home's internal walls and add extra layers of glass to the huge windows of the building, helping to keep the kids protected from the bitter cold of the winter season.
 During Nepal’s winter, the temperature averages an icy 9 degrees, often dropping to below zero at night.

 2015 Everest Base Camp Challenge

-This challenge raised US$29,432 to fund a multipurpose vehicle for transporting the children to school, study tours as well as for emergencies and medical / dental check ups and daily activities.
+This challenge raised US$29,432 to fund a multipurpose vehicle for transporting the children to school, study tours as well as for emergencies plus medical and dental check-ups and daily activities.

 2012 The Children’s Eco farm opened its doors to 16 children.